 If you’re breastfeeding, you may be looking at your brand-new breast pump, wondering, ‘When should I start pumping?
 The answer to this question is different for everyone.

-Some women decide to pump soon after birth, while others may rarely use a pump — if ever.
+Some women decide to pump soon after birth, while others may rarely use a pump, if ever.

-Understanding the reasons for pumping and the benefits may help decide when is the right time for you.
+Understanding the reasons for pumping and the benefits may help decide when is the right time to start for you.
 Knowing when and how to pump can also help you work through any uncertainty around pumping.

 Here are a few reasons why women may decide to begin pumping.

 If you’re one of the many women who have trouble producing enough milk, one way to increase your supply is by pumping, since the amount of milk your breast produces is based on supply and demand.

 Lactation consultant Angie Whatley1 says the pump can be a great tool to, well, pump up your supply.
 “I teach new moms that in the early weeks through the first month your body is making what your baby is demanding, so the more you stimulate your breasts the more milk you make!”

 Over time, your body will learn your baby’s needs and continue making enough milk for the demand.
 Pumping tells your body there’s more demand; it’s been shown that pumping after breastfeeding to remove any residual milk can increase milk volume by 15 to 40%2 .

 Some mothers are unable to breastfeed immediately after birth.
 This may be due to the baby being premature or having special medical needs.
 If you find yourself unable to breastfeed at birth, but hope to later, it’s important to start pumping early.
 Research has shown that mothers who pump within an hour of giving birth produce more milk3 at three weeks postpartum.
 This also can be helpful if you want to feed your baby breastmilk and will be exclusively pumping.